Donald Trump Russian Sex Tape? Bombshell Report Claims Trump Had Orgy With Russian Prostitutes In Bizarre Act Of Revenge Against Obama

 “According to Source D, where s/he had been present, TRUMP’s (perverted) conduct in Moscow included hiring the presidential suite of the Ritz Carlton Hotel, where he knew President and Mrs OBAMA (whom he hated) had stayed on one of their official trips to Russia, and defiling the bed where they had slept by employing a number of prostitutes to perform a ‘golden showers’ (urination) show in front of him.
 The hotel was known to be under FSB control with microphones and concealed cameras in all the main rooms to record anything they wanted to.”

 While the claims of Donald Trump’s sex tape have made for juicy headlines, many media outlets are stressing the still-unverified nature of the claims.
-The Huffington Post, which ran the story of the alleged Russian connection beneath a story of Barack Obama’s final speech, made it a point to emphasize that the
+The Huffington Post, which ran the story of the alleged Russian connection beneath a story of Barack Obama’s final speech, made it a point to emphasize that the claims have “no compelling public evidence.”

 “But there’s still no compelling public evidence that the claims are true,” the report noted.
 “We haven’t seen how much of this information the intelligence community thought was worth mentioning or was able to find some verification for in the two-page document they presented to Obama and Trump.”